leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 The main objective is to create a fresco that is both accepted by ALGOSUP and eye-pleasing.

-## Risks and assumptions

-The main risk of the project is not succeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel.
-Moreover, in case, to make a rubik cube is to difficult, there are some rubik' cube tutorial on youtube on how to assemble all side of the rubik's cube per color.

 ## Personas and use cases

 Yves: Citizen of Vierzon who often passes by the "rue de la société française".
 He is 56 years old and has 2 children (a 17 years old daughter and a 15 years old son).
 He doesn't know any school in the city.